Skip to content

 There will be wars and rumors of wars?
 Please, tell me of a time in recorded history when there have been neither wars nor rumors of wars.
 Take as much time as you need.
 Was this the case in 30 CE?
 Any year before 30 CE?
 Because if it happened before, concurrent to, and after this prophecy, then what the hell are we meant to understand from these words?

-We live, brothers and sisters, in the days preceding the Lordโ€™s Second Coming, a time long anticipated by believers through the ages.
+We live, brothers and sisters, in the days preceding the Lord’s Second Coming, a time long anticipated by believers through the ages.
 We live in days of wars and rumors of wars, days of natural disasters, days when the world is pulled by confusion and commotion.

-โ€” Thy Kingdom Come, Elder Neil L. Andersen, Quorum of the Twelve Apostles, General Conference 2015 April
+Thy Kingdom Come, Elder Neil L. Andersen, Quorum of the Twelve Apostles, General Conference 2015 April

-Remember that the fulness of Christโ€™s ministry lies in the future.
+Remember that the fulness of Christ’s ministry lies in the future.
 The prophecies of His Second Coming have yet to be fulfilled.
-We are just building up to the climax of this last dispensationโ€”when the Saviorโ€™s Second Coming becomes a reality.
+We are just building up to the climax of this last dispensation—when the Savior’s Second Coming becomes a reality.

-โ€” The Future of the Church: Preparing the World for the Saviorโ€™s Second Coming, President Russell M. Nelson, President of The Church of Jesus Christ of Latter-day Saints, General Conference April 2020
+The Future of the Church: Preparing the World for the Savior’s Second Coming, President Russell M. Nelson, President of The Church of Jesus Christ of Latter-day Saints, General Conference April 2020

 Is there a difference between signs of the second coming, and prophecies of the second coming?

-Being "certain that these calamities will become more severe before the Lord comes" sounds like it could be interpreted as a reinforcement that climate change isn't real, but Jesus' promise of "any minute now" is a more reliable explanation.
 "There will be wars.
 People will be mean to each other.
 All things shall be in commotion."
 I'm not being snarky, this is not rhetorical: what am I supposed to do with this information?
 When have these things not been true?
-Buy that huge SUV, subsist on beefโ€” you deserve it because Jesus is coming to fix the world, absolving us of any and all responsibility for His creations.

 I don't want to be needlessly cynical and snarky, but I'll make up some nonsensical examples that, to me, fit this same energy:

-• "People will ingest food, and lo, they shall also defecate, even in the same day." โ€” prophecy fulfilled hourly by Taco Bell
+• "People will ingest food, and lo, they shall also defecate, even in the same day." — prophecy fulfilled hourly by Taco Bell

 • "One land shall experience both a drought and abundance, a dearth and a flood, even amid the same hour."
 California shares borders with both Oregon and Arizona.
 It has rainy forests and deserts, and both climates exist "in the same land."